safesoftware/fme-packager/README.md

-# fpkgr: FME Package Creator
+# fme-packager: FME Package Creator

-`fpkgr` is a Python command-line tool for validating and creating FME Packages.
+`fme-packager` is a Python command-line tool for validating and creating FME Packages.
 Give it the path to an FME Package directory, and it'll do some quick checks and build an `.fpkg` file out of it.

-The validations done by `fpkgr` will catch common mistakes in package development, but is still very basic.
+The validations done by `fme-packager` will catch common mistakes in package development, but is still very basic.
 The FME Packages it creates will be validly formed according to the FME Packages Specification, but whether the installed components function correctly within FME is not in its scope.